geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 It's just a permute on the things.

 ##### **Geohot** [[00:43:00](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2580)]
-But I'm even saying to keep that, and just basically use, like, image equals one...
+But I'm even saying to keep that, and just basically use, like, image equals one..

 ##### **Geohot** [[00:43:05](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2585)]
-No, that's what I mean, Joe позвол me to keep that up.
+No, that's what I mean, Joe me to keep that up.

 ##### **Geohot** [[00:43:06](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2586)]
 Yeah, you can even keep that up.
 But that algorithm, it's not Funigrad. towers, not that complex.